 No matter how powerful the resolve is, many of us find it difficult to resist temptation in the present moment.
 So the question is, what will an individual do when they’re faced with situations and emotions where they once used to turn to alcohol or drugs for comfort?
 A massive part of outpatient treatment is aimed at arming individuals with healthy coping mechanisms used as a weapon to replace the bad, detrimental ones.

 Acquiring healthy coping mechanisms can present to be simple, such as doing a breathing exercise or even going for a run.
 It can be super thoughtful such as writing out your thoughts in what is known as a recovery journal.
 Whatever coping mechanisms end up working out for you, they will all have similar results.
 For example, picture yourself being faced with the opportunity to binge drink on New Year’s Eve or even turn to drugs when you begin feeling down, you’ll be able to say no and instead engage in something more productive.

-The overall benefits of an intensive outpatient program in Dallas won’t end when the program does.
+The overall benefits of an intensive outpatient program in Houston won’t end when the program does.
 Before the individual officially graduates, an individual will work with their counselors in an attempt to come up with a plan for the future.
 For example, how will you avoid environments that trigger you, and how will you be able to stay clean when help is unavailable?

 Who are you able to call when you need support?
 Or how can you occupy your time productively when you are alone?
 Fully figuring out the answers to these questions will inspire you to write out a plan of action that can assist your sobriety that can last for the rest of your life.